trace-kadenyi/storybrooke-frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - I started this project to learn Node.js in particular.
-This <a href="https://youtu.be/f2EqECiTBL8?si=AJd0HATC4ysggjFO" target="_blank">tutorial by Dave Gray</a> was fundamental in helping get started with this project.
+This <a href="https://youtu.be/f2EqECiTBL8?si=AJd0HATC4ysggjFO" target="_blank">tutorial by Dave Gray</a> was fundamental in helping me get started with this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>